 The credit is also useful in cases where there is a clawback of reliefs.
 Retirement Relief & Business Property Relief are important reliefs when transferring assets to your family.
 By claiming these reliefs, the family member who acquires the assets must hold onto them for 6 years.
 If these reliefs are clawed back, it is possible to use the credit.
 We will look at that in a future blog.

 When passing on assets this can be a useful credit for the recipient of the gift.
 The holding period for the recipient of two years is not that long.
 Putting the small gift exemption to good use can help with the tax burden.
 Good use of Group B and C thresholds, although quite small, can still save tax when it comes to estate planning.

 Need help with your Taxes?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us a bit about you and how we can help.